-In the early 1960s, corner drugstores throughout the United States began to die off.
-Low margins on prescriptions and competition from large chain drugstores drove independent pharmacies out of business.
-The American pharmacist was quickly reduced from a trusted source of health advice to a mere pill-counter.
-But such was not the case at Merz Apothecary.
-Its loyal customer base and traditional herbal approach to health allowed it to thrive during this difficult period.
-As the majority of the country sought salvation through prescription drugs, Merz Apothecary maintained its unique balance between modern (allopathic) medicine and traditional remedies.
-Its customers continued to seek out the advice of its experienced pharmacists and requested their hand-mixed formulas from the vintage Apothecary bottles which lined the shelves.
+In the early 1960s, competition from large chain drugstores began driving independent pharmacies out of business.
+But Merz Apothecary’s loyal customer base and traditional herbal approach to health allowed it to thrive during this difficult period.
+Customers continued to seek out the advice of Merz’s experienced pharmacists and request their hand-mixed formulas.

-Despite the success of the business, in 1972 Ralph Merz was ready to retire without a successor.
-The store, which had been in the family for three generations, was about to close permanently.
+Despite the success of the business, in 1972 Ralph Merz was ready to retire without a successor, and the store was about to close permanently.
 One month before the scheduled closing, a 26-year-old Indian-born pharmacist named Abdul Qaiyum walked into Merz Apothecary after hearing about it from his German in-laws.
 He immediately fell in love with the store.
-As a recent pharmacy school graduate, Qaiyum had quickly become disenchanted with his job at a large drugstore chain and was ready to leave the field altogether.
-But Merz Apothecary, with its focus on traditional natural remedies, reminded him of his family’s business and the healing traditions in his homeland.
+With its focus on natural remedies, Merz reminded him of his family’s business and the healing traditions in his homeland.
 He purchased it a few days later.